starlingcode/Via-for-Rack/README.md

 ## Contributing

-I welcome Issues and Pull Requests to this repository if you have suggestions for improvement.
+We welcome Issues and Pull Requests to this repository if you have suggestions for improvement.